kmwtechnology/lucille/lucille-examples/lucille-opensearch-vector-example/README.md

 - Increase `sleepBetweenDocs` for longer pauses between documents
 - Increase `throttleDelayMs` in the connector configuration
 - Decrease `batchSize` values to process fewer documents at once

+### Common SSL/HTTPS Issues

+When working with the remote OpenSearch instance:

+1. **Certificate Warnings**: These are expected with self-signed certificates
+   - When using curl, always use the `-k` flag to bypass certificate validation
+   - In browsers, you may need to click "Advanced" and "Proceed" to bypass warnings

+2. **Connection Issues**:
+   - Ensure proper credentials are being used in all requests
+   - If getting authentication errors, make sure to include `-u admin:StrongPassword123!` with curl requests
+   - For Java clients, make sure SSL verification is properly configured

 ## Additional Resources